 Analysis / Bias

-The Bipartisan Press have a rating system for every article they publish, further they state their bias for each article and also display a graph that shows the author’s political spectrum based on the Political Compass quiz.
-The Bipartisan Press describes their rating system, but does not go into detail how they determine the bias of the article.
+The Bipartisan Press has a rating system for every article they publish, further they state their bias for each article and also display a graph that shows the author’s political spectrum based on the Political Compass quiz.
+The Bipartisan Press describes their rating system but does not go into detail how they determine the bias of the article.

-In review, The Bipartisan Press present the issue “Fact” and then they publish the opinions of Democrats, Republicans and Independents on the issue.
+In review, The Bipartisan Press presents the issue “Fact” and then they publish the opinions of Democrats, Republicans, and Independents on the issue.
 For example, in this article titled “What should be done about Ralph Northam’s yearbook photo?”, you can find Democratic and Republican opinions regarding the issue and “Our verdict” which states the sites overall opinion on the issue.
 The Bipartisan Press also publishes news/opinion articles and labels them according to their bias.
-We looked at 50 random articles and calculated that 45 out of 50 or 90% were self described as leaning left.
+We looked at 50 random articles and calculated that 45 out of 50 or 90% were self-described as leaning left.
 When it comes to sourcing, The Bipartisan Press sources their information to credible media outlets such as The Atlantic, NY Times, Pew Research, Reuters, cpb.org, and The Washington Post.
-In general, The Bipartisan Press reports news that favors the left, however they do occasionally provide right leaning opinions that provide some balance.
+In general, The Bipartisan Press reports news that favors the left, however, they do occasionally provide right leaning opinions that provide some balance.

 Overall, we rate The Bipartisan Press Left-Center biased based on story selection that mostly favors the left and High for factual reporting due to proper sourcing of information and a clean fact check record.
 (M. Huitsing 4/30/2019) Updated (04/30/2023)